campbeljc/clinical-trials_webscraper/README.md

 python3 webscraper.py
 ```

-The function will ask you for a search term.
+The program will ask you for a search term.
 You may input either a disease or drug.
 Make sure you check your spelling!

+All results from the search will be scraped for the metrics described above, and stored in a csv file.
+The file is saved to a directory called "Results" that is saved to the same direcory the script is run from.